LSSTDESC/imSim/doc/validation/diffraction.rst

 `Coffey, Mahan <thesis_>`_ describe a statistical approach of photons diffracted by entering a slit of thickness :math:`a`.
-The heuristics is motivated by Heisenbergs uncertency principle applied to the two variables :math:`\delta` and :math:`\Delta p_y`, where :math:`\delta` denotes the distance from the point of entry to the aperture edge and :math:`\Delta p_y` the uncertency of the photons momentum in the direction perpendicular to the slit.
+The heuristic is motivated by Heisenberg's uncertainty principle applied to the two variables :math:`\delta` and :math:`\Delta p_y`, where :math:`\delta` denotes the distance from the point of entry to the aperture edge and :math:`\Delta p_y` the uncertainty of the photon's momentum in the direction perpendicular to the slit.

-Using this heuristics, the authors derive a model, where photons are diffracted by assigning to the photons new momenta :math:`\Delta p_y` such that the statistical distribution of the diffraction angles :math:`\phi_d` is given by
+Using this heuristic, the authors derive a model where photons are diffracted by assigning to the photons new momenta :math:`\Delta p_y` such that the statistical distribution of the diffraction angles :math:`\phi_d` is given by